AltraMage/3.7_maths_quiz/readme.md

 json_maker works as intended, Could be slightly more clear, but good enough for me.
 ### ...quiz_v9.py
 Pep8 approved.
 More theming???? *N.b.* MacOS auto centers text, and uses a dark theme.
 Gonna be a pain to make consistent.
-Did A, M, E testing on this version.
+Did A & M testing on this version.
 Technically the version to submit, but yeah.
 Uses rdbende's azure theme for cross platformisms, havent actually checked windows though.
 Some minor refactoring as well.
 (We ❤️ Spagetti code!)
 #### Known bugs:
 - There is now a cut off to the amount of levels.
 - azure.tcl, and ./theme/* have to be included in the download, (Watch this space(filestealer.py))
 - A lot is slightly off centre due to python things.
+### ...quiz_v10.py
+Tried adding a font via `option_add()`, still a WIP